top of page

 Overdose

-It is impossible to overdose on cannabis, since it does not depress respiration (breathing).
+It is impossible for an adult or older child to overdose on cannabis, since it does not decrease respiration (breathing).
+There is emerging evidence of infant and toddler respiratory problems after extreme exposure through eating hash or edibles.

 It may aggravate existing heart conditions or mental health conditions.
 So cannabis use can be a contributing factor - instead of the direct cause - of death.